Twilight (novel series): Eclipse

 Victoria has created an army of "newborn" vampires to battle the Cullen family and murder Bella for revenge.
 Meanwhile, Bella is compelled to choose between her relationship with Edward and her friendship with Jacob.
 Edward's vampire family and Jacob's werewolf pack join forces to successfully destroy Victoria and her vampire army.
 In the end, Bella chooses Edward's love over Jacob's friendship and agrees to marry Edward.

 Breaking Dawn

 Bella and Edward are married, but their honeymoon is cut short when Bella discovers that she is pregnant.
 Her pregnancy progresses rapidly, severely weakening her.
 She nearly dies giving birth to her and Edward's daughter, Renesmee, a dhampir.
-Edward injects Bella with his venom to save her life and makes her a dhampir.
+Edward injects Bella with his venom to save her life and makes her a vampire.
 A vampire from another coven sees Renesmee and mistakes her for an "immortal child".
 She informs the Volturi, as the existence of such beings violates vampire law.
 The Cullens gather vampire witnesses who can verify that Renesmee is not an immortal child.
 After an intense confrontation, the Cullens and their witnesses convince the Volturi that the child poses no danger to vampires or their secret, and they are left in peace by the Volturi.